lemonpai/geocalculator/README.md

 # geocalculator
-calculator about latitude and longitude
+a calculator about latitude and longitude